sybrew/The-SEO-Framework-Extension-Manager/extensions/essentials/articles/trunk/readme.md

 [tsfep-release time="August 22nd, 2017"]

-* **Changed:** Google states that [some output is ignored](https://developers.google.com/search/docs/data-types/articles), but that doesn't mean the output is overlooked.
+* **Changed:** Google states that [some output is ignored](https://developers.google.com/search/docs/data-types/articles), but that doesn't mean the data is overlooked.
 So:
 	* Published date is now also outputted on non-AMP.
 	* Modified date is now also outputted on non-AMP.
 	* Post Author is now also outputted on non-AMP.
 	* Publisher (Organization name) is now also outputted on non-AMP.
 	* Description is now also outputted on non-AMP.
 	* **Note:** The data may still be marked invalid by the [Structured Data Testing Tool](https://search.google.com/structured-data/testing-tool), although far less likely.
-		* The data will always be checked for validity on both AMP and non-AMP, while adhering to Google's guidelines.
+		* The data will always be checked for validity on both AMP and non-AMP while adhering to Google's guidelines.
 		* The data should never be marked invalid on the AMP version.
-* **Improved:** The description is now taken from cache, rather than being regenerated.
+* **Improved:** The description is now taken from the cache, rather than being regenerated.
-	* This can yield a large beneficial performance effect when parsing large texts.
+	* This can yield a sizeable beneficial performance effect when parsing large texts.

 ### 1.0.0-gamma